Chart Color Schemes

 Employment

-Windsor specializes particularly in professional & technical services with an employment share 1.7 times the regional level.
-Manufacturing employs only 2.7% of local workers, below Greater Brisbane's 6.4%.
-While there are local employment opportunities, many residents commute elsewhere for work based on Census data.
-Over a 12-month period ending in September 2025, employment increased by 0.4% while the labour force grew by 0.6%, causing the unemployment rate to rise by 0.2 percentage points.
-In contrast, Greater Brisbane saw employment rise by 3.8%, the labour force grow by 3.3%, and unemployment fall by 0.5 percentage points during this period.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
-Applying these projections to Windsor's employment mix suggests local employment should increase by 7.5% over five years and 15.1% over ten years.
+However, manufacturing is under-represented at 2.7%, compared to Greater Brisbane's 6.4%.
+Many residents commute elsewhere for work based on Census data.
+Over a 12-month period ending December 2025, Windsor's employment increased by 0.7% while the labour force grew by 1.3%, leading to a rise in unemployment rate of 0.6 percentage points.
+In contrast, Greater Brisbane saw employment growth of 3.2% and labour force growth of 3.0%, with a drop in unemployment rate of 0.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Windsor's employment mix suggests local employment should increase by 7.5% over five years and 15.1% over ten years, though these are simple weighting extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment